PAYONE-GmbH/PCP-client-javascript-SDK/README.md

      ```sh
      npm run changelog
      ```
-   - Review and commit the updated changelog before proceeding with the release script.
+   - Review and commit the updated changelog before proceeding with the release.

 ### Merging the Release Branch